gvwilson/sensibleadventures/maddy-roo/old.md

 "This one has no recollection of that.
 We should proceed while there is light."

-Maddy nodded, suddenly ashamed of her outburst.
+Maddy nodded, weary again.
 "Do you want your arm back?"
-she mumbled,
-holding it out.

-They retraced their steps back along the corridor, Maddy and Sindy side by side and Dockety three steps behind them, carrying its detached arm like a folded-up umbrella.
+They retraced their steps back along the corridor, Maddy and Sindy side by side and Dockety three steps behind them, its arm in one hand like a folded-up umbrella.
-Lights came on in front of them and went dark behind them, just as they had before, but in the background
-Maddy could hear Patient humming a crackly little song to itself.
+Lights came on in front of them and went dark behind them, just as they had before, but in the background Maddy could hear Patient humming a crackly little song to itself.

 "Oh, please, shut up," she said under her breath.